-Mexican Riviera/Baja Mexico:
+Cruise to Mexican Riviera/Baja Mexico

 Like Baja Mexico cruises, cruises to the Bahamas are so popular in part because they offer shorter itinerary options (3-5 nights) and are incredibly affordable.
 Bahamas cruises start in a number of Florida port cities and include 1 -2 port cities.
 The most popular itineraries include ports in Nassau and if applicable, your cruise line's private island.
 Royal Caribbean's Coco Cay, Norwegian's Great Stirrup Cay and Disney Cruise Line's Castaway Cay are often cruiser's favorite ports.
 A cruise to the Bahamas is great addition to a Walt Disney World trip, making a land and sea vacation the perfect combo.

 Alaskan cruises are available from May to September only and often depart from Seattle or Vancouver.
 Alaskan cruises range from 7-14 days with one-way or round-trip options.
-Popular ports include Ketchican, Skagway, Juneau and Victoria.
+Popular ports include Ketchikan, Skagway, Juneau and Victoria.
 One unique aspect of an Alaskan cruise is that the journey itself is a breathtaking adventure with some of the most stunning scenery right outside your stateroom.
 Balcony cabins are normally the first rooms booked on an Alaskan cruise, so it always helps to book early.

 Mediterranean cruises are an affordable and relaxing way to experience the grandeur of some of Europe's most popular cities like Rome, Venice, Naples, Barcelona, Athens, and much more.
 Mediterranean cruises tend to be longer in length and can either be a round-trip cruise or a one-way cruise.
 River cruises are another option to get a closer, more intimate and generally more luxurious European cruise.
 Mediterranean and European Cruises are most popular during the summer months.
 Our best recommendation to get the most out of your Mediterranean cruise is to book a pre or post cruise land segment to your trip.
 We can help arrange accommodations and activities for you as well.

 A Hawaiian cruise is the perfect way to visit Hawaii's diverse terrain and unique islands.
 Many Hawaiian cruises depart from and return to Honolulu and include ports in Maui, Kauai, and the Big Island.
 These cruises are 7 nights long and include both day and night options to explore Hawaii's culture and beaches.
-Another Hawaiian cruise option is to cruise from the Main Land (departing from the California Coast or even Canada) to Hawaii.
+Another Hawaiian cruise option is to cruise from the mainland (departing from the California Coast or even Canada) to Hawaii.
 These cruises include 3-5 sea days both to and from Hawaii and then also include a cruise around the Hawaiian islands.
 This is a great option if you enjoy cruising in general and don't want to fly to Hawaii.
 Like Alaska, because you'll be sailing so closely to your destinations, you'll want an ocean view or balcony cabin.

 If you've ever been to the East Coast during the fall, you know why New England cruises are so popular that time of year.
 New England cruises depart from Boston, New York City, Baltimore and even Quebec and Montreal.
 Ports include picturesque towns in both the U.S. and Canada depending on the itinerary and cruise line you choose.
 Historic sites, vibrant foliage, the freshest seafood and so much more are the major draws to New England Cruises.